histrio/py-couchdb/docs/source/quickstart.rst

                         '_id': 'b1536a237d8d14f3bfde54b41b036d8a'}

-You can create a own document:
+You can create an own document:

 .. code-block:: python